I quarantined in Beijing, Tokyo and Hong Kong. Here's what I learned

 I traveled to Hong Kong in early August, during the city's "third wave."
 Hong Kong's borders have been closed to virtually all foreigners, except for the city's residents and those coming from mainland China, Taiwan or Macau.

 The Beijing airport and flight were almost completely empty.
-Upon landing in Hong Kong, there was a long process of signing forms, receiving instructions and getting COVID tested.
+Upon landing in Hong Kong, there was a long process of signing forms, receiving instructions and getting Covid tested.
 I stayed in a government-arranged hotel for one night and left in the morning once my results came back negative.

 All travelers receive a wristband with a QR code on it at the airport.
 Once I arrived at my quarantine location, I had to pair my wristband with an app on my phone.
 Using data points like Wi-Fi, Bluetooth and GPS, the technology sends an alert to authorities if the wearer has left their quarantine location.